vagetablechicken/HybridSQL-docs/sparkfe/usage/use_hybridsql_extension.md

 HybridSQL has SQL syntax extensions for AI scenarios.
 SparkFE supports HybridSQL and has significant performance improvement in joining tables, sliding window computing and other SQL functionalities.

-For more detail of HybridSQL syntax, please refer to[HybridSE Language Guide](../../hybridse/language_guide/)。
+For more detail of HybridSQL syntax, please refer to [HybridSE Language Guide](../../hybridse/language_guide/reference.md)。

 ## LastJoin: Custom Join Type